-However, neither the WHOIS ACCURACY PROGRAM SPECIFICATION (WAPS) in 2013 RAA, nor the WHOIS ARS has touched upon the reliability of WHOIS data yet.
-Complying with WAPS or WHOIS ARS doesn't necessarily mean the WHOIS record is not falling into the accuracy groups Substantial Failure and Full Failure (as defined by the NORC Data Accuracy Study, 2009/10).The verification measuresthat have been taken are beating around the bush.
-In other words, a pragmatic approach for the validation and verification of WHOIS data is still missing.
+However, neither the WHOIS ACCURACY PROGRAM SPECIFICATION (WAPS) in 2013 RAA, nor the WHOIS ARS has touched upon the identity accuracy of WHOIS data yet.
+Complying with WAPS or WHOIS ARS requirements doesn't necessarily mean the WHOIS record is not falling into the accuracy groups Substantial Failure and Full Failure (as defined by the NORC Data Accuracy Study, 2009/10).A pragmatic approach for the validation and verification of WHOIS data is still missing.

-WHOIS inaccuracy is believed to be largely under-reported
+Actually, registrars (or resellers) are in the best position to validate and verify WHOIS data.
+As indicated in the Implementation of the WHOIS Data Reminder Policy (WDRP) – 30 November 2004,one registrar noted that its most accurate contact information is contained in its internal accounting system.
+It wrote that “[w]e have been fairly successful in keeping this data up to date as registrants who are interested in keeping their domain keep their billing information accurate.”
+Another registrar also suggested that "the billing contact information" to be showed on any given WHOIS record.

+Some best practices on verification of WHOIS data has emerged from industry.
+In the years of fighting Avalanche (phishing group), Interdomain, a Spanish registrar, began requiring a confirmation code delivered by mobile phone in April 2009 which successfully forced Avalanche to stop registering fraudulent domains with them.WHOIS inaccuracy is believed to be largely under-reported

 WHOIS has been a free public lookup service for years.
 Although ICANN encourages the ICANN community to submit a complaint to ICANN regarding incomplete or incorrect WHOIS data, however, there are no due resources for general public to judge the accuracy of WHOIS data, let alone whether the WHOIS data corresponding to the owner of the domain name.
 As outlined in the WHOIS Inaccuracy Complaint Form, the general public is only capable to report on missing information, incorrect address, no such person or entity, etc.

-Furthermore, as analyzed in the implementation of Rec #6, the inaccurate WHOIS records exposed in the WHOIS ARS are only a small fraction of the whole domain space.
+Furthermore, as analyzed in the implementation of Rec #6, the confirmed Whois data inaccurate rate across the domain space is still high (30~40%), which is also consistent with the overall operability accuracy.
+The WHOIS ARS project has only checked a small fraction of the whole domain space.
 Thus, there is reasonable ground to believe that the WHOIS inaccuracy is largely under-reported.

-Contractual obligations for registrant to provide accurate WHOISdata and for registrars to validate and verify WHOIS data are not properly enforced
+Contractual obligations for WHOIS accuracy have only been passively enforced

-Domain name registrants play a key role in ensuring the accuracy of WHOIS.
-Registrant's willful breachof WHOIS accuracy policy is supposed to lead to suspension and/or cancellation of the registered domain name.
-However, the reality is as long as the related WHOIS record is not identified by WHOIS ARS, or lodged a complaint by community, there is no risk to falsify the WHOIS data from registrant side, whether for legitimate needs for else.

-Looking at the Contractual Compliance Annual Report in 2016, 2017, the most common issues with regards to registrar compliance on WHOIS inaccuracy are:
+The reports of identified syntax and operational failures in WHOIS ARS project has been fed into Contractual Compliance team to follow up since 2015.
+Looking at the Contractual Compliance Annual Report of 2016, 2017, the most common issues with regards to registrar compliance on WHOIS inaccuracy are:

 Registrars failing to verify or validate WHOIS information as required by the WHOIS Accuracy Program Specification (WAPS) of the 2013 RAA.